great places to visit off the beaten path.

 The Clubs: Aside from the 6 Premier League teams, there are 35 other league teams within London (not counting those that are almost in London, such as Watford).
 Within the Championship, London has several teams – Queens Park Rangers, Millwall, and Charlton Atheletic.
 In League 1, there are Brentford and Leyton Orient.
 In League 2, you’ll find AFC Wimbledon and Dagenham & Redbridge.
 Game tickets can be very reasonable at these non-Premier league clubs.
 For example the most expensive seats at AFC Wimbledon are £22.
 There are six teams in the Conference North & South leagues, and a further 18 teams in the Isthmian Leagues.
 Lastly, there are 4 teams in the Southern Football League.
 Consequently there are no shortage of games to attend.
 Since it would not be possible to profile all these teams, I will just select a couple to whet the appetite.

 Loftus Road & Queens Park Rangers: Loftus Road Stadium is one of the oldest in London.
 Originally built in 1904 QPR didn’t move in here until 1917.
-Over the years the team moved to White City Stadium, a nearby facility left over from the 1908 Olympics (hence the local tube station name), but ultimately returned here.
+Over the years the team moved to White City Stadium, a nearby facility left over from the 1908 Olympics (hence the local tube station name), but ultimately returned here, because of this a lot of families where moving a lot and used moving services from mover nyc.
 When QPR was in the Premier League Loftus Road was the league’s smallest stadium.
 Many expect QPR to build a newer stadium elsewhere if they can return the top flight for a sustained time, so a visit here now is worth considering.
 As a team that has been through both promotion and relegation in recent years, it generally sells out its stadium on Loftus Road, but tickets can be obtained without too much difficulty.
 Personally this is one of my favourite stadia to see a game at – it is very intimate, close to the pitch and holds the noise in well.